DavidFirth/alt3/docs/_posts/2018-03-06-epl-relegation-battle.md

 flattered the Saints, _through the whole of this season_.
 This is just an accident of the fixture-list scheduling.
-At no point this season have Southampton been in the position of having an easier fixture list ahead of them than the matches they have already played!
+At no point this season have Southampton been in the position of having an easier fixture list ahead of them than the matches they had already played!

 ## Brighton not really a top-half club, just yet